gundermanc/tools/README.md

 - Patch your install using `ptapply [profile name]`.
 The originally installed files are backed up and can be restored at any time.
 - Check if your currently selected VS instance has been patched with `ptstatus`.
 - Unpatch a specific profile using `ptrevert [profile name]`.

+#### Inner Dev Loop
+- You can run the typical inner dev loop of build, deploy, run with:
+  - ptuse [profile name] - Chooses a profile to use for this PowerShell session.
+Enables you to not specify each time.
+  - ptbuild - builds the project with the command specified by $env:PatchBuildCmd
+  - ptrun - runs the target application in $env:PatchTargetExe
+  - ptbuildrun - builds, patches, and runs the target application using the commands in $env:PatchBuildCmd and
+    $env:PatchTargetExe.

 #### F5 debug your project
 - Follow steps above for 'Configuring' your machine and profile.